AdaCore/spark2014/docs/ug/spark_2014.rst

 ``Incr_Threshold``.

-Note that the completeness is automatically reached when the last guard is ``others``, denoting all cases not captured by any of the other guard.
+Note that the completeness is automatically reached when the last guard is ``others``, denoting all cases that are not captured by any other guard.
 For
 example:

 .. code-block:: ada